 The Acme 212 dog whistle has a higher pitch than the 210.5 and 211.5 whistles.

+They are less commonly used, so you are probably more likely to have a unique sound to produce for your dog.
 However, Labs are good at recognising their own whistle in general as everyone blows them differently and your dog will respond to your signal.

 They are shorter and chunkier in form.
 Still well made and giving a clear signal to your Labrador.

 Before your pup has learned to walk nicely to heel, you can keep her in a safe and easy to control position using a dog harness.

 One of our favourite dog harnesses for Labradors and other large, strong breeds is the Freedom No Pull Harness.

 It has front and back attachments, which give a good amount of control and flexibility.
 It keeps the dog’s legs free to move, their body comfortable, and comes with a leash which can attach to both points at once.
 There are a lot of harnesses to choose from, but picking the right one can be tricky.
 You can read some more expert harness reviews in our top three harnesses article here.

 At The Labrador Site we are big advocates of modern positive reinforcement dog training methods.
 You can find out all about how these benefit you and your dog along your training journey here.